hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04b_introR-syntax-and-data-structures.md

 ![list](../img/list.png)

-If you have vector, a dataframe, and a character/numeric variable, you can put all of those into one list object by using the `list()` function and placing all the items you wish to combine within parantheses:
+If you have variables of different data structures you wish to combine, you can put all of those into one list object by using the `list()` function and placing all the items you wish to combine within parantheses:

 	list1 <- list(species, df, number)